Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Decoding of Interleaved Linearized Reed--Solomon Codes

 In order to get an estimate probability of successful decoding, we may use similar assumptions as in~\cite{wachter2014list} to derive a heuristic upper bound on the decoding failure probability.
 Under the assumption that the coefficients $q_{i,j}^{(r)}$ are uniformly distributed over $\Fqm$ (see~\cite[Lemma~9]{wachter2014list}) one can derive a heuristic upper bound on the decoding failure probability $P_f$ as

-By reducing the conditions of successful decoding of the interpolation-based decoder to the conditions of the Loidreau--Overbeck-like decoder from Section~\ref{subsec:LO_dec_ILRS} we obtain a true upper bound on the decoding failure probability since the distribution of the error matrix $\E$ is considered in the derivation.
+By reducing the conditions of successful decoding of the interpolation-based decoder to the conditions of the \ac{LOlike} decoder from Section~\ref{subsec:LO_dec_ILRS} we obtain an upper bound on the decoding failure probability that takes into account the distribution of the error matrix $\E$.
 The results of the interpolation-based probabilistic unique decoder are summarized in Algorithm~\ref{alg:unique_dec_ILRS} and Theorem~\ref{thm:unique_dec_ILRS}.

 \begin{theorem}[Probabilistic Unique Decoding of \ac{ILRS} Codes] Consider a received word $\R=\C+\E\in\Fqm^{\intOrder\times n}$ where $\C\in\intLinRS{\vecbeta,\a,\shots,\intOrder;\nVec,k}$ is a codeword of an $\intOrder$-interleaved \ac{ILRS} code and $\E$ is chosen uniformly at random from all matrices from $\Fqm^{\intOrder\times n}$ of sum-rank weight $t$.
 If $t=\SumRankWeight(\E)$ satisfies